-I was planning on BUYING some first day of school pennants all ready to go, but school snuck up on me as it does to moms everywhere, and suddenly there was no time for buying anything premade… so here I am making my own back to school pennants!
+I was planning on BUYING a back to school flag all ready to go, but I am a mother living in denial, and school snuck up on me (as it does to moms everywhere maybe??).
+Suddenly there was no time for buying any sort of flag premade… so here I am making my own back to school flags!

-I’m not super crafty, okay lets just come out and admit- I ran out of hot glue half way through and I’m just winging it here, so trust- if I can make these in 20 minutes and have them turn out half way decent, you can make them even better.
+I’m not super crafty, okay lets just come out and admit- I ran out of hot glue half way through and I’m just winging it here, so trust- if I can make these in 20 minutes and have them turn out half way decent, you can make these cute pennant flags even better!